 1.9.
-This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors having a power rating of up to several tens of megawatts.
-For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors having specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops) additional guidance may be needed.
-For such research reactors, the recommendations provided in IAEA Safety Standards Series No. SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants [12] might be more suitable.
-Homogeneous reactors and accelerator driven systems are out of the scope of this publication.
+This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors havingthat have a power rating of up to several tens of megawatts.
+For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors havingthat have specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops)), additional guidance may be needed.
+For such research reactors, the recommendations provided in IAEA Safety Standards Series No. SSG-39, Design of Instrumentation and Control Systems for Nuclear Power Plants [12]], might be more suitable.
+Homogeneous reactors and accelerator driven systems are out ofoutside the scope of this publication.

 1.10.
 Some research reactors, critical assemblies and subcritical assemblies with a low hazard potential might need a less comprehensive approach.
-While all recommendations in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see paras 2.15-2.17 and Requirement 12 of SSR-3 [1], and IAEA Safety Standards Series No. SSG-22, Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]).
+While all recommendations in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see Requirement 12 and paras 2.15-2.17 and Requirement 12 of SSR-3 [1], and as well as IAEA Safety Standards Series No. SSG-225 (Rev. 1), Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]).